Car Seat Safety: Too Small for your Growing Baby?

 The recommendation that children ride rear-facing until they reach the height or weight limit of their car seat can be difficult to track given the varied manufacturers' recommendations for car seat capacity.
 Specifically, a 2 year old child can weigh upwards of 40+ pounds (97th percentile is 35 lbs), whereas many conventional rear-facing car seats have a 32-pound weight limit (such as the Graco Snugride 32), or a 30-pound weight limit (such as the Chicco KeyFit 30).
 So this means you will need to shift to a convertible car seat, likely before their second birthday, and keep it rear-facing until they are around 40 pounds (some of the newer car seats, like the Nuna Rava and Graco Extend2Fit, can support kids up to 50 pounds in a rear-facing position!
-We review those car seats here.).
+Check out our convertible car seat reviews.).